PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 mapping exists and data carries the effects caused by the corresponding experiment.
-Such an existence claim is conventionally verified with a classical methodology of null-hypothesis (H0) significance testing (NHST), whenever achievement of generalization performance excursion away from "chance-level" is taken as the proof that data carries effects of interest.
+Such an existence claim is conventionally verified with a classical methodology of null-hypothesis (H0) significance testing (NHST), whenever the achievement of generalization performance with "statistically significant" excursion away from the "chance-level" is taken as the proof that data carries effects of interest.

-The conceptual problem with NHST is a widespread belief that having observed the data, the level of significance H0 could be rejected is equivalent to the probability of the H0 being true.
+The main conceptual problem with NHST is a widespread belief that having observed the data, the level of significance at which H0 could be rejected is equivalent to the probability of the H0 being true.
 I.e. if it is unlikely that data comes from H0, it is as unlikely for H0 being true.
 Such assumptions were shown to be generally wrong using :ref:`deductive and Bayesian reasoning <Coh94>` since